 Attention is drawn to class (5) of the definition of acting in concert and class (2) of the definition of associate, as a result of which, for example, this Note will be relevant to stockbrokers who, although not directly involved with the offer, are associates of an offeror or the offeree company because the stockbroker is in the same group as the financial adviser to an offeror or the offeree company.

-In this connection, all entities within the same group as any financial advisers to an offeror or the offeree company should, after the commencement of an offer period, stop issuing research reports on the offeree company and, in the case of a securities exchange offer, the offeror company, except with the Executive's prior consent.
+In this connection, all entities within the same group as any financial advisers to an offeror or the offeree company should, after the commencement of an offer period, stop issuing research reports on the offeree company and, in the case of a securities July 2018 TC-8.3 exchange offer, the offeror company, except with the Executive's prior consent.
 The concern is that these reports may contain profit forecast statements which require full compliance with Rule 10.
-The financial adviser is not required to retrieve (or procure its group entities to retrieve) research reports already distributed before the offer period but all entities within the financial adviser's group should stop distributing these old reports and they should be removed from the websites.
-The Executive should be consulted and it would normally regard any research reports issued within 6 months before the offer period as being "live".
+The financial adviser is not required to retrieve (or procure its group entities to retrieve) research reports already distributed prior to the offer period but all entities within the financial adviser's group should stop distributing these old reports and they should be removed from the websites.
+The Executive should be consulted and it would normally regard any research reports issued within 6 months prior to the offer period as being "live".
 5. Profit forecasts, asset valuations and estimates etc.

 All persons involved should be fully aware of the verification and reporting obligations under the Takeovers Code in respect of profit forecasts, asset valuations and estimates of other figures key to the offer.
 Release of any profit forecast, asset valuation or estimate of key figures without compliance with the relevant Takeovers Code requirements may constitute a breach of the Takeovers Code, regardless of whether the forecast, valuation or estimate is withdrawn.

-6. Announcements and circulars

-If, notwithstanding the provisions of Notes 2, 3 and 4 to Rule 8.1, any material new information or significant new opinions are released, they must be announced immediately to the shareholders and the market.
+6. Announcements and circulars If, notwithstanding the provisions of Notes 2, 3 and 4 to Rule 8.1, any material new information or significant new opinions are released, they must be announced immediately to the shareholders and the market.
 The Executive may also require the information to be disseminated by means of a circular to shareholders.
 If such new information or opinion is not capable of being substantiated as required by the Takeovers Code (e.g. a profit forecast), this must be made clear and it must be formally withdrawn in the circular or announcement.
+TC-8.4 July 2018

 8.2 Offer document time limit

-The offer document should be despatched by or on behalf of the offeror no later than 21 days (or, in the case of a securities exchange offer, 35 days) after the date of the announcement of the terms of the offer.
+The offer document, which must not be dated more than 3 days prior to despatch, should normally be posted by or on behalf of the offeror within 21 days (or, in the case of a securities exchange offer, 35 days) of the date of the announcement of the terms of the offer.
 In an agreed offer the offeror and offeree company are encouraged to combine the offer document and the offeree board circular in a composite document to be posted within this period.
 The Executive's consent is required if the offer document or composite document may not be posted within this period.
 (See also Rules 8.4 and 15.1.)

+Notes to Rule 8.2: